 - 2 garlic cloves minced

-- 2 tbsp pimiento stuffed olives cut in half
+- 2 tablespoon pimiento stuffed olives cut in half

 - 1 packet Sazón with Culantro and Annato

-- half a handful of fresh cilantro coarsely chopped
+- half a handful of fresh cilantro rinsed and coarsely chopped

 - 1 capful of white or red vinegar